 Nov 21, 2007 — Hollywood's holiday plate is pretty full: Something like 60 movies are set to open between now and New Year's Eve.
 NPR movie critic Bob Mondello surveys the groaning board and selects what look to be the choicest morsels.

 Dec 20, 2013 — The saxophonist and world-music ambassador presents his annual theater, dance and music special, held at the Cathedral of St. John the Divine in Upper Manhattan.
-This recording marks his 33rd straight year holding his Winter Solstice Celebration.

 Dec 20, 2013 — Marian McPartland and her guests from seasons past, present and future share favorite memories and unique musical performances of Christmas classics and original holiday tunes.